databendlabs/databend-docs/docs/en/developer/00-drivers/03-jdbc.md

 ## Installing Databend JDBC Driver

-This topic outlines the steps to downloads and install the Databend JDBC driver for use in Java-based projects.
+This topic outlines the steps to download and install the Databend JDBC driver for use in Java-based projects.
 The driver requires Java LTS (Long-Term Support) versions 1.8 or higher.
 If your client machine does not have the minimum required version of Java, install [Oracle Java](http://www.java.com/en/download/manual.jsp) or [OpenJDK](http://openjdk.java.net).

 To download the Databend JDBC driver: